-Magnetic stimulation of brain may help some stroke patients recoverDecember 14th, 2011 in Neuroscience /
+Magnetic stimulation of brain may help some stroke patients recoverDecember 14, 2011 in Medicine & Health / Neuroscience

 Imagine waking up and being unable to see or recognize anything on the left side of your body.
 This condition, called hemispatial neglect, is common after a stroke that occurs on the right side of the brain.
 The current treatment of attention and concentration training using computer and pencil-and-paper tasks is inadequate.